rmojgani/PhysicsAwareAE/README.md

 ```

-### Physics based auto-encoder in an LSTM architecture
+### Physics aware auto-encoder in an LSTM architecture
 LSTM architecture [LSTM architecture](./Experiments/LSTM)
 * The notebooks are Google colab ready, make sure to have .py, *.pkl, *.h5 files at the same directory of the notebooks (*.ipynb)